Hugh Stretton: Career

-Stretton remained at the College until he took up a position as Professor of History at the University of Adelaide in 1954, becoming the youngest professor in Australia at the time.
-He stepped down from this position in 1968 and was appointed Visiting Research Fellow with the University's Department of Economics.
-Upon his retirement from the University in 1989, he was awarded both with the title of emeritus professor of history and an honorary doctorate.
+Stretton remained at Balliol until he took up a position as professor of history at the University of Adelaide in 1954, becoming the youngest professor in Australia at the time.

+He stepped down from this position in 1968 and was appointed visiting research fellow with the university's Department of Economics.
+Upon his retirement from the university in 1989, he was awarded both with the title of emeritus professor of history and an honorary doctorate.

 He taught modern history and economics but wrote chiefly about town planning, housing policies, and social scientists' ways of explaining complex historical processes.
-He served as the deputy chair of the South Australian Housing Trust for 17 years at the behest of then-South Australian Premier Don Dunstan.
+He served as the deputy chair of the South Australian Housing Trust for 17 years, between 1973 and 1989 at the behest of then-South Australian premier Don Dunstan.

 Influences and ideas

 Stretton published several books on a wide range of topics.
-His first, The Political Sciences, was published in 1969 during his tenure as a Visiting Research Fellow at the Australian National University.
+His first, The Political Sciences, was published in 1969 during his tenure as a visiting research fellow at the Australian National University.
 He put forward ideas on the importance of urban development for the economic development of Australia which were heavily influenced by his study and personal experience of the National Capital Development Commission.

-His 1976 book "Capitalism, Socialism and the Environment" is regarded as a pioneering effort in the then-new field of environmental sociology.
+His 1976 book Capitalism, Socialism and the Environment is regarded as a pioneering effort in the then-new field of environmental sociology.
 It was one of the first to consider the societal implications of ecological limits.